 - Eat your own dog food

 If you aren’t literally “in bed” with your material… it’s gonna show.
-Did you ever watch a TV show or read a book where the characters took part in something you’re interested in?
-Maybe a line in Friends mentioned hockey, a passion of yours.
-Or perhaps (if you’re British) a walk-on patient in Casualty was injured at a music festival you go to.
-I bet, in some way, it seemed phoney.
-When somebody claims to be part of something that you’re deep into yourself, it’s like running your thumb over a photocopied bank note.
+When somebody claims to be part of something that you’re deep into yourself, it’s like running your thumb over a photocopied bank-note.

-Example of my own conversation with a potential advertiser
+Examples of my own conversation with potential advertisers

-Here is an example of an email I sent out recently to one potential advertiser:
+Here’s an example of an email I sent to a potential sponsor:

-I run a #your content topic here# at #your URL#.
-I rank high in Google for several keywords including #relevant keyword one# and #relevant keyword two#.
+I run SITENAME.
+I rank high in Google for several keywords including KEYWORD1 and KEYWORD2.

-I was interested to hear if you would be interested in advertising on my site as I believe it could bring you some highly targeted, quality traffic.
+I wanted to hear if you would be interested in advertising on my site as I believe it could bring you some highly targeted, quality traffic.

 Let me know what you think.
-I am looking forward to hearing from you.
+I’m looking forward to hearing from you.

-The responses.
-Companies are usually very approachable and you can get a high response rate in many cases.
-Here are the responses I got on the email above:
+Companies are usually very approachable, and you can get a high response rate as long as you follow the steps above.
+Here are the responses I got on my email:

 - Open answers